Anime Frontier

 Anime Frontier is an annual three-day anime convention held during December at the Fort Worth Convention Center in Fort Worth, Texas.

 Programming

-The convention typically offers an art show, concert, and cosplay competition.
+The convention typically offers an art show, artist alley, concert, cosplay competition, dance performances, exhibit hall, swap meets, tabletop gaming, video game tournaments, and workshops.

 History

 Anime Frontier was announced in June 2019 by LeftField Media.
 Anime Frontier 2020 was cancelled due to the COVID-19 pandemic.
 The May 2021 event was postponed to December due to the continuing COVID-19 pandemic.
 Crunchyroll was the primary sponsor of the 2021 event.
 Anime Frontier's December event had COVID-19 protocols including proof of vaccination and mask requirements.
 The convention continued to have COVID-19 protocols in 2022.
+Artist Alley expanded by 50% in 2023.